Although SystemWeaver is compatible with MS SQL, for top performance and lowest cost, we recommend SQLite:

 The log window to the right will indicate when the copy is completed.

-Once the copyover is completed, you are ready to start a SystemWeaver server against the new database.
+Once the copyover is completed, you are ready to start a SystemWeaver server against the new SQLite database file.